irgfield1/youtubeBlocker/README.md

 # Youtube Tracker Extension
 ## Purpose
-Youtube Tracker/Blocker is intended to effectively block specific youtube videos, or allow only specific videos
+Youtube Tracker/Blocker is intended to effectively block specific youtube videos, or allow only specific videos This Extension works on firefox

 ## Known Bugs
+Doesn't work on Chrome
 Whitelist/blacklist implementation is buggy regex.match not working, using regex.test but not sure why No CSS in options.css